 |

-"I was reluctant
+"I

-I verified) -- I'm glad I tried this service!"
+attorneys (which I verified) -- I'm glad I tried this service!"

--- Joyce (San Diego, CA ) "I
+-- Joyce (San Diego, CA )

-was looking for a good lawyer to handle my auto accident case.
+was looking for a good lawyer.

 I was happy to find one who was very professional, helpful